What is a Change Management Plan?

 What is Included in a Change Management Plan?

-The most followed change management plan is the ADKAR template which is explained in details further;
+The most followed change management plan is the ADKAR template which is explained in detail further;

 A stands for awareness of the need to change– it is important to know why you need certain changes.
 Go through the change assessment process and look for the areas of improvement.

 D stands for Desire to change– every team desires a profitable plan and sometimes a change plan works well for the cause.
 Conduct training and coaching workshops.

 K stands for knowledge of how to change– a good change management communication plan is required to transfer the knowledge and information about the change plan and its impacts.

 A Stands for the ability to demonstrate needed skills– make sure that your team is capable enough to perform the changed plan effectively.
 If training workshops are required, organize them shortly.